Skip to main content

 For Clinicians: Request a Skin Biopsy Test Kit

 Our suite of neurodiagnostic tests provides clinicians with objective pathological insights on diseases that are often difficult to diagnose.
-Using our free Skin Biopsy Test Kit, simply collect three small skin biopsies from your patient, send them to our CLIA-certified and CAP-accredited lab, and CND will provide important pathological insights to support a diagnosis.
+Using our Skin Biopsy Test Kit, collect three small skin biopsies from your patient, send them to our CLIA-certified and CAP-accredited lab, and CND will provide important pathological insights to support a diagnosis.

 Order a Kit